richardiyama/Twittee/README.md

 # Twittee
-cd server into server folder and run:npm install to install required packages
+run:npm install to install required packages
 Run: node server.js to start the server.

 # Database used